nochhacks/b64/README.md

 After this, you will need to edit your .bashrc file with the following:
 <pre>export PATH=/home/path-to-base64-script:$PATH</pre>

-This file is executed each time a terminal window is opened, so it will add the desired script filepath to the $PATH variable.
+The .bashrc file is executed each time a terminal window is opened, so it will add the desired script filepath to the $PATH variable.

 HELP PAGE: